 Increased dopamine from the L-dopa found in a high quality mucuna pruriens extract reduces excessive prolactin and increases testosterone in the body.
 Many women and men quickly notice an increase in sexual desire and performance when taking mucuna from this hormonal shift.

 Some men have even reported a significant decrease in the refractory period after making love when kapikachhu powder is taken a few hours before.
 This isn’t surprising considering prolactin is heavily involved in that drowsy feeling that makes men want to go to sleep after sex.

-Mucuna, HGH and Muscle Mass
+Mucuna Benefits for HGH and Muscle Mass

 By increasing dopamine levels in your body, mucuna may help increase lean muscle mass by stimulating human growth hormone production.
 Dopamine has been shown to increase HGH levels within the body and human growth hormone is known to increase protein synthesis and help stimulate muscle growth.

 While it’s unlikely that just taking a mucuna pruriens capsule and sitting on the couch watching TV will build muscles, human growth hormone is a very beneficial substance to have even a little more of in your body.